Merzasphor/MWSE/docs/source/types/tes3game.md

 ### `worldLandscapeRoot`

 *Read-only*.
 Access to the root of the scene graph of all the currently loaded terrain.
+It's nine cells in total when the player is in exterior cell.
+While the player is in interior cell this node is culled.

 **Returns**: